Creator-Turbo/-depression-status/README.md

 python app.py

 ```
-## Deployment on Render
+# Deployment on Render

-To deploy the Flask web app on Render:
+## To deploy the Flask web app on Render:

-Push your code to GitHub.
+Push your code to GitHub.<br>
-Go to Render and create a new web service.
+Go to Render and create a new web service.<br>
-Connect your GitHub repository to Render.
+Connect your GitHub repository to Render.<br>
-Set up the environment variables if required (e.g., API keys, database credentials).
+Set up the environment variables if required (e.g., API keys, database credentials).<br>
 Deploy and your app will be live!

 ## Directory Tree